 Is Walsh an Irish surname?

 Yes.
-Although it began as an ethnonym meaning Welsh, it became one of the major hereditary surnames in Ireland.
+Although Walsh began as an ethnonym meaning Welsh or Briton, it became one of the major hereditary surnames in Ireland and is deeply embedded in Irish surname history.

 Does Walsh mean the family was originally Welsh?

-Historically that may be part of the name’s background in some cases, but the surname became fully integrated into Irish hereditary naming long ago.
+Historically that may be part of the name’s background in some cases, especially for families connected with medieval Welsh or Cambro-Norman settlement.
+But the surname became fully integrated into Irish hereditary naming long ago, so a modern Walsh family needs local records to identify its own path.

 Why is Walsh so common?

-Because an ethnonymic label became hereditary in many parts of Ireland and later spread widely through migration.
+Because an ethnonymic label became hereditary in many parts of Ireland, developed in more than one local line, and later spread widely through Irish migration.